 Beyond these works, the project also includes two welcome rugs, representing my home city and country (Bogotá, Colombia) and additionally, several small latch-hooked rugs depicting endemic and endangered species from various countries, primarily from regions with significant emigration patterns.

-Rio Grande Portrays a Guatemalan woman and her family crossing the Rio Grande. |
+Rio Grande (2022) Hand Tufted Tapestry, variety of yarns over rug backing and pompom trim 66” x 30.5” Portrays a Guatemalan Woman and her family crossing the Rio Grande. |

-Eastern Mediterranean Route Portrays an Assyrian father with his child.
-Assyrian people are found in Syria and Iraq. |
+Eastern Mediterranean Route (2022) Tufted Tapestry, variety of yarns over rug backing and fringe trim 65” x 31” Portrays an Assyrian father with his child.
+Assyrian People from Syria and Iraq. |

-Silk Road Portrays two Kazakh teens fleeing from Xinjiang, China through the tundra. |
+Silk Road (2023) Tufted Tapestry, variety of yarns over rug backing and faux fur.
+29.5” x 67” Portrays two Kazakh teens fleeing from Xinjiang, China through the tundra. |

-Mzungu is used to refer to white people in Swahili speaking countries an it means wanderer in Bantu.
+Mzungu is used to refer to white people in Swahili speaking countries an it meanswanderer in Bantu.

 ![]() |

-Welcome to Bogotá |
+Welcome to Bogotá (2022) Latch hooked tapestry 20” x 29” |

 ![]() |

-Welcome to Colombia |
+Welcome to Colombia (2022) Latch hooked tapestry 20” x 29” |